What is lymphedema?

 Lymphedema can be present at birth or develop during puberty or adulthood.
 This type is called primary lymphedema.
 The cause isn't known.

 What are the symptoms?

-Symptoms of lymphedema include feeling as though your clothes, rings, wristwatches, or bracelets are too tight; a feeling of fullness in your arms or legs; and less flexibility in your wrists, hands, and ankles.
+Symptoms of lymphedema include feeling as though your clothes, rings, wristwatches, or bracelets are too tight.
+You may have a feeling of fullness in your arms or legs and less flexibility in your wrists, hands, and ankles.

-If you have had lymph nodes removed or have had radiation therapy as part of cancer treatment, you may be able to avoid lymphedema or keep it under control by following the tips below.
+Lymphedema may develop if you have lymph nodes removed or have radiation therapy as part of cancer treatment.
+The following tips may help you avoid lymphedema or keep it under control.

 - Protect the area below the surgery from injury, even many years after surgery.

 If you've had lymph nodes removed from under your arm: